“I hope,” says Laurence Pike, “the listener is as excited – and at times confounded – by this music as I am.”

 The name of the album is beautifully ambiguous, evoking a wellspring, but also rebirth.
 Pike’s careful preparation allows him to make sounds as unexpected and exciting as something unearthed when the soil is cut.
 It sounds constantly, effervescently fresh, just as it should, considering that its creation was a series of surprises to its own creator.
 And that happens not just with one listen, but with many: each time you hear it, it’s as if this music has been created anew.
 The listener, just like the musician, are privy to what Pike describes as “the music simply playing itself, achieving what I now understand to be, and can only describe as ‘freedom’.”

 Laurence Pike studied at Sydney’s Conservatorium of Music, under Australian jazz legend Mike Nock.
 An ongoing relationship has produced two critically acclaimed duo albums - Kindred (2012) and Beginning and End of Knowing (2015), the latter of which earning him a Bell Jazz award for 'Best Producer'.

-He is a member of Jack Ladder & The Dreamlanders, and tours and records with award winning Australian singer/songwriter Sarah Blasko, and 4AD recording artist D.D Dumbo.
+He is a member of Jack Ladder & The Dreamlanders, and tours and records with Liars, award winning Australian singer/songwriter Sarah Blasko, and 4AD recording artist D.D Dumbo.